beau-seidon/snes_midipad/README.md

-# snes_midipad
+# SNES MIDIpad

-Adapter to convert signals from an SNES gamepad to MIDI notes, based on ESP-32 WROOM Dev Kit V1
+Adapter to convert signals from an SNES gamepad to MIDI notes, based on an ESP-32 (NodeMCU-32S Dev Kit).